 IBAs are essential habitat for birds, but also for many other species.

-For example, 85.7% of all federally-listed vascular plant and 79.4% of all federally-listed reptiles are found within IBAs across Ontario.
+For example, 85.7% of all federally-listed vascular plants and 79.4% of all federally-listed reptiles are found within IBAs across Ontario.
 All together, there are 162 Endangered, Threatened, or Special Concern species on the COSEWIC list found in Ontario IBAs.

 As for rare species in the province, the numbers are even more captivating.
 There are 622 species that are ranked as S1 (Critically Imperiled), S2 (Imperiled), and S3 (Vulnerable) across Ontario IBAs, encompassing amphibians and reptiles, birds, fish, fungi, insects, other invertebrates, mammals, and vascular plants.